coinbase/temporal-ruby/examples/README.md

 > bundle install
 ```

-Modify the `init.rb` file to point to your TChannel Proxy.
+Modify the `init.rb` file to point to your Temporal cluster.

 Start a worker process: